datacommonsorg/docsite/custom_dc/troubleshooting.md

 This error indicates that there is a problem with the database schema.
 Check for the following additional error:

-- "The following columns are missing..." -- This indicates that there is has been an update to the schema in the latest Docker build.
+- "The following columns are missing..." -- This indicates that there has been an update to the database schema.
 To remedy this, rerun the data management Docker container and then restart the services container.

 ## Local build errors